monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 01.30.45.
 Creating a component with a slot.

 1. 01.32.30.
-Creating a component with a slot and a dynamic class.
+Creating a component with a dynamic class that you pass.

 1. 01.35.15.
 Creating a component for the tags.